ethantanjw/Vehicle-Project/README.md

 # Vehicle Management Service

-This repo conains a Python [Flask](https://flask.palletsprojects.com/en/stable/) web app that interacts with a [PostgreSQL](https://www.postgresql.org/) database using a REST API framework.
+This repo contains a Python [Flask](https://flask.palletsprojects.com/en/stable/) web app that interacts with a [PostgreSQL](https://www.postgresql.org/) database using a REST API framework.
 This repo can be used as a Vehicle Managment Service.

 # Build and run locally